Jeddah King Abdulaziz International Airport

 - Airlines currently operating to this airport via codeshare

-King Abdulaziz International Airport is the gateway to Jeddah, Saudi Arabia and one of largest airports in the region.
-Hosting regional and international passenger amd cargo services for over 30 airlines, the airport is the major hub for Saudi Arabian Airlines.
+Jeddah King Abdulaziz International Airport is the gateway to Jeddah, Saudi Arabia and one of largest airports in the region.
+Hosting regional and international passenger and cargo services for over 30 airlines, the airport is the major hub for national carrier, Saudia.